heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 ## Create App and Scripts Workspaces

 It's a common convention to have an `apps` folder separate from the `packages` folder to distinguish specialized application packages from standard library packages.
-We're going to also create a `scripts` folder for holding common script our repo needs.
+We're going to also create a `scripts` folder for holding common scripts our repository needs.
 This may be covered in a future post.

 ```sh
 mkdir apps